kiba/Writings/fac/chp16_whittle_detour.md

 "Flae, you should know what's happening when I think about you."

 "Think positive thoughts, like all the dates we have together.
-Didn't your therapist said that?"
+Didn't your therapist said something about that?"

 Whittle sighed.
 "I don't have time for this."